artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 smaller, more focused projects.
 Our [highlights docs][high] showcase this well.
 The movement to smaller composable services works great from an isolated platform/systems perspective but can be a bit tricky to handle with front-end clients.
-Until 2018, the way that we've addressed the growing complexity in our service later has been to migrate the complexity inside our main GraphQL API, [metaphyics][mp].
+Until 2018, the way that we've addressed the growing complexity in our service later has been to migrate the complexity inside our main GraphQL API, [metaphysics][mp].
 Metaphysics is our GraphQL API gateway that consolidates many API sources into a single service, then extending and interleaving and their data to make clients easier to write.